FreekBes/codam_slideshow_sys/README.md

-# Dashboard for Kodi
+# Codam Slideshow System
-A dashboard for slideshow screens running on Kodi.
-Currently in development; this is a prototype.
+A dashboard for managing slideshow screens, specifically built for [Codam](https://www.codam.nl/) by [Freek Bes](https://www.github.com/FreekBes) (IT Assistent at Codam).

 ## Setup

 ### Web server
 Create a virtual server in Apache2, nginx or your favorite web server software.
 Make sure it is running PHP.
 The code in this repository was written for PHP8.1, but it might also work on older versions.

-The web-accessible directory for this server needs to be set to */var/www/dashboard*.
+Move the contents of this repository to the server's web-accessible directory (normally */var/www/html*).

 ### Modifying required settings
 In the web-accessible directory on your server, create two directories: one called *media*, and another one called *programmes*.
 Make sure this directory is owned by the user your web server is running as (on Debian and Ubuntu, that is usually *www-data*).
 The chmod for these directories should be set to `0755`.